-IoD-Sim is an open source simulation tool useful to study typical Internet of Drones scenario in different operational conditions.
+IoD-Sim is an open-source simulation tool useful to study typical Internet of Drones scenarios in different operational conditions.

 Hot to get IoD-Sim